mesnage/MSc_project_microbiome/Microbiome Simulations.md

-This markdown contains the code used to compare the output of different types of gut microbiome analysis on some simulated data.
+This markdown contains the code used to compare the output of QIIME and DADA2 on some simulated data.

 I have compared the accuracy of taxonomic assignments between QIIME (open source software package the most cited for OTU analysis) and DADA2 (the most popular method for ESV analysis) on a simulated PCR amplification of the 16S rRNA gene V3-V4 regions from 50 bacteria strains using the sequencing simulator Grinder.

-### Download the fasta nucleic acid files from the NCBI servers

 These have been chosen based on the results of the study 'Subspecies in the global human gut microbiome' by Costea et al., in Mol Syst Biol (2017, 13(12):960).
 A difficult taxonomy assignment scenario was also added.
 Four species of the Bacillus cereus group were added in order to test if the pathogenic agent Bacillus anthracis can be detected using 16S rRNA sequencing and if it can be differentiated from closely related members of this taxonomic group.

-A large number of parameters can have an influence on the quality of taxonomic assignment and a comprehensive benchmarking study is beyond the scope of this preliminary analysis.
+### Download the fasta nucleic acid files from the NCBI servers

 ```{bash}
 wget ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/012/825/GCF_000012825.1_ASM1282v1/GCF_000012825.1_ASM1282v1_genomic.fna.gz  # Bacteroides vulgatus ATCC 8482 NCBI:txid435590